susstevedev/gr8brik-website/README.md

 GR8BRIK's source code (updated every couple of weeks)

-<br>The modeler's source code can be found [here](https://github.com/susstevedev/gr8brik)
+<br>The gr8brik modeler's repo can be found [here](https://github.com/susstevedev/gr8brik).
+Please do not post issues or PRs regarding the modeler here, but refer to that repo instead.

 ## Disclaimer

-For security, I do not include any user data in this repository.
+For privacy reasons, user data is not included in this repository.